Monty Python: Development of the series

 While the show was a collaborative process, different factions within Python were responsible for elements of the team's humour.
-In general, the work of the Oxford-educated members (Jones and Palin) was more visual, and more fanciful conceptually (e.g., the arrival of the Spanish Inquisition in a suburban front room), while the Cambridge graduates' sketches tended to be more verbal and more aggressive (for example, Cleese and Chapman's many "confrontation" sketches, where one character intimidates or hurls abuse, or Idle's characters with bizarre verbal quirks, such as "The Man Who Speaks In Anagrams").
+In general, the work of Jones and Palin was more visual and more based on fanciful concepts—such as the arrival of the Spanish Inquisition in a suburban home—while the sketches of Cleese, Chapman and Idle tended to be more verbal and more aggressive (for example, Cleese and Chapman's "confrontation" sketches, where one character intimidates or hurls abuse, or Idle's characters with bizarre verbal quirks, such as "The Man Who Speaks In Anagrams").
 Cleese confirmed that "most of the sketches with heavy abuse were Graham's and mine, anything that started with a slow pan across countryside and impressive music was Mike and Terry's, and anything that got utterly involved with words and disappeared up any personal orifice was Eric's".
-Gilliam's animations ranged from the whimsical to the savage (the cartoon format allowing him to create some astonishingly violent scenes without fear of censorship).
+Gilliam's animations ranged from the whimsical to the savage, with the cartoon format allowing him to create extremely violent scenes without fear of censorship.

 Several names for the show were considered before Monty Python's Flying Circus was settled upon.
-Some were Owl Stretching Time, The Toad Elevating Moment, A Horse, a Spoon and a Basin, Vaseline Review, and Bun, Wackett, Buzzard, Stubble and Boot.
+Some were Owl Stretching Time; The Toad Elevating Moment; A Horse, a Spoon and a Basin; Vaseline Review; and Bun, Wackett, Buzzard, Stubble and Boot.
 Reportedly, these names were considered for the show because the group members found it funny that the show name would have nothing to do with the actual content of the series.
 Flying Circus stuck when the BBC explained it had printed that name in its schedules and was not prepared to amend it.
 Gwen Dibley's Flying Circus was named after a woman Palin had read about in the newspaper, thinking it would be amusing if she were to discover she had her own TV show.
 Baron Von Took's Flying Circus was considered as an affectionate tribute to Barry Took, the man who had brought them together.
 Arthur Megapode's Flying Circus was suggested, then discarded.
 The name Baron Von Took's Flying Circus had the form of Baron Manfred von Richthofen's Flying Circus of WWI fame, and the new group was forming in a time when the Royal Guardsmen's 1966 song "Snoopy vs. the Red Baron" had peaked.
 The term 'flying circus' was also another name for the popular entertainment of the 1920s known as barnstorming, where multiple performers collaborated with their stunts to perform a combined set of acts.